Swedish developer GRANGEX buys iron ore mine on Norway's border to Russia - ArcticToday

 “The way I see it, the biggest challenge is not technical issues – the mine and processing plant are in good shape – but rather issues of competence and people,” he says to the Barents Observer.

+Sydvaranger employee at the gates leading to the main building.
+Photo: Elizaveta Vereykina

 “This is a great day for us working in the company, but also for the whole local community.
-I believe Sydvaranger can help speed up local development, but first of all it gives people something positive, that we get outside investments in our company and our society.”
+I believe Sydvaranger can help speed up local development, but first of all it gives people something positive.
+We get outside investments in our company and our society.”

 But also Bækø underlines that the reopening will not come very soon.

 “We must not have unrealistic expectations.
-A big project like Sydvaranger must be developed over time.”
+A big project like Sydvaranger must be developed over time, he underlines.”